cmppoon/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/url-rewrite-tyk-classic.md

 ## Configuring the URL rewriter in the API Designer

-You can use the API Designer in the Tyk Designer to configure the URL rewrite middleware for your Tyk Classic API by following these steps.
+You can use the API Designer in the Tyk Dashboard to configure the URL rewrite middleware for your Tyk Classic API by following these steps.

 #### Step 1: Add an endpoint for the path and select the URL rewrite plugin
 From the **Endpoint Designer** add an endpoint that matches the path you want to rewrite.
 Select the **URL Rewrite** plugin.